TOAST-DOCS/Deploy/en/console-guide.md

     * Select OS and specify the **Shell Type**: enter one or select from the list.
     * Select Phase: Choose a server tool.
 Otherwise, select NONE.
     * Add Servers
-        * Servers can be added in the following two methods, and find more details from [Detail Funtional Guide on Server Groups](/Dev%20Tools/Deploy/en/reference/#_11).
+        * Servers can be added in the following two methods, and find more details from [Detail Functional Guide on Server Groups](/Dev%20Tools/Deploy/en/reference/#_11).
             * Add in Mass
             * Add Individually
          * Enter host name (required), IP address (required), and OS (optional), and click **Add**.